juanbrujo/Talus/README.md

 `./start.sh`

-_Go get a cold beer and take a nap_

-_Maybe you'll be prompted for root password_

 **Run additional npm global modules:**

 `./webdev.sh`

+--

+_Go get a cold beer and take a nap.
+At least you'll have 15 minutes repending of your internet connection._

+_Maybe you'll be prompted for root password._

+--

 ### Why _Talus_ ?